 - (d) The County is generally responsible for the issuance of certain bonds and notes for the College's capital expenditures which are financed by County bond ordinances; unexpended bond ordinances are available for capital expenditures in subsequent years.
 The County is also responsible for the payment of interest on this issued debt and the retirement of such obligations.
 Accordingly, this debt is reported in the financial statements of the County and is not included in the accompanying financial statements of the College.
-However, The Monmouth County Improvement Authority has issued Lease Revenue Bonds for which the College is responsible for future debt service payments (see Note 7). - (e) Compensated absences are those absences for which employees will be paid for vacation when used.
+However, the Monmouth County Improvement Authority has issued Lease Revenue Bonds for which the College is responsible for future debt service payments (see Note 7). - (e) Compensated absences are those absences for which employees will be paid for vacation when used.
 A liability is accrued for compensated absences that are earned and unused in accordance with the College's policy at June 30th of each fiscal year.
 Eligible employees earn a right to vacation benefits based on seniority. - (f) Student tuition and fees and auxiliary services are presented net of scholarships applied to student accounts, while other payments made directly to students are presented as scholarship expense and are recognized in the period incurred.
-Student tuition and fees collected for courses that are held subsequent to fiscal year-end are recorded as unearned student tuition and fees in the accompanying statements of net position. - (g) Grants receivable represent amounts awarded to, but not yet received by, the College.
-Revenues are recognized as the grants are expended.
-Amounts received from grants which have not yet been earned under the terms of the agreements are recorded as unearned grant revenue in the accompanying statements of net position. - (h) Revenue from State of New Jersey and the County appropriations is recognized in the fiscal years during which the State of New Jersey and the County appropriate the funds to the College. - (i) Accounts receivable are reported at net realizable value.
-Accounts are written off when they are determined to be uncollectible based upon management's assessment of individual accounts.
-The allowance for doubtful accounts is estimated based on the College's historical losses and periodic review of individual accounts.
+Student tuition and fees collected for courses that are held subsequent to fiscal year-end are recorded as unearned student tuition and fees in the accompanying statements of net position.

-(A Component Unit of the County of Monmouth)

-Notes to Financial Statements (continued)
+(A Component Unit of the County of Monmouth) Notes to Financial Statements (continued) June 30, 2023

-June 30, 2022